GoogleChrome/developer.chrome.com/site/en/docs/web-platform/webgpu/index.md

 Is there something about the API or the shading language that does not work like you expected?
 Or are there missing methods or properties that you need to implement your idea?
 Have a question or comment on the security model?
-File a spec issue on the corresponding [GitHub repo], or add your thoughts to an existing issue.
+File a spec issue on the corresponding [gitHub-repo], or add your thoughts to an existing issue.

 ### Report a problem with the implementation